paragt/TF-SSD/README.md

 Following Tensorflow [Object Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md), I used the same [image ids file](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_minival_ids.txt) to create miniVal14 subset.
 One has to configure the frozen inference graph of ssd_mobilenet_v2_coco from TF group so that it predicts above a threshold of 0.01 for fair comparison.
 I have done this and saved the model and necessary scripts [here](https://drive.google.com/file/d/1GZBAioueHyCKTBTSrvWUco2pvEuKGHW1/view?usp=sharing).
 My submission to COCO 2019 can also be found [here](https://drive.google.com/file/d/1u3gfae3HLvMn3YRrQrMnwmJiTOrMU_05/view?usp=sharing).

 The inference time was calculated by averaging the time required to predict the COCO14 miniVal14 set on the same computer with Nvidia GTX 1080 gpus.
-We must point out that model runtime depends heavily on the overall configuration of the hardware and may be different on other machines -- in this table, we use the inference time to compare the speed of the two versions (TF group and ours).
+It must pointed out here that model runtime depends heavily on the overall configuration of the hardware and may be different on other machines -- in this table, I use the inference time to compare the speed of the two versions (TF group and ours).
 Check my_eval_mb.py in MB2-SSD folder and my_eval_frozen.py in [here](https://drive.google.com/file/d/1GZBAioueHyCKTBTSrvWUco2pvEuKGHW1/view?usp=sharing) to understand how the runtime was computed.

 Based on my  analysis, I speculate that the ssd_mobilenet_v2_coco from Tensorflow group (TF group) was trained on COCO Trn14 + Val14 - miniVal14 images  -- the ? mark implies I am not 100% sure of this.
 I have also trained a model on only COCO Trn14, the accuracy of this model is as follows.